-- 1. End avoidable single-use plastics in the Council's operations, via a range of methods including more sustainable procurement; - 2.
-Work with Cheshire West Recycling to procure the most efficient and environmentally friendly fleet possible, including exploring purchasing electric or hydrogen vehicles; - 3.
+- 1. End avoidable single-use plastics in the Council's operations. - 2.
+Work with Cheshire West Recycling to procure the most efficient and environmentally friendly fleet possible, including exploring purchasing electric or hydrogen vehicles. - 3.
 Review opportunities to use de-commissioned landfill sites to provide renewable energy. - 4.
-Explore the creation of a community-led award scheme for sustainable businesses.
+Explore the creation of an award scheme for sustainable businesses.

-We all need to change our habits and here are some suggestions to help make a difference:
+We all need to change our habits and here are some suggestions to help make a difference.

-- Reduce, reuse and recycle: By reducing the amount of waste sent for disposal you can make a massive difference. - 2.
-Reduce your use of single-use plastics, - 3.
-Buy products that use less packaging - 4.
-Reduce your food waste - 5.
-Recycle as much as you can to play your part; - 6.
+- 1. Reduce, reuse and recycle: By reducing the amount of waste sent for disposal you canmake a massive difference. - 2.
+Reduce your use of single-use plastics. - 3.
+Buy products that use less packaging. - 4.
+Reduce your food waste. - 5.
+Recycle as much as you can to play your part. - 6.
 Buy local to support local agriculture and reduce transport emissions.